Sanguisorba officinalis: Description and habitats

+Distribution

+Species native to the majority of Europe, Asia and the West Coast of Canada and the United States.
+It has been introduced to the territories of Finland in Europe and Peru in South America.

 Commercial uses

 Use is made of its extensive root system for erosion control, as well as a bioremediator, used to reclaim derelict sites such as landfills.

 Ornamental

 Sanguisorba officinalis is one of several Sanguisorba species cultivated as ornamental plants.
 The cultivar 'Tanna' is widely available, and has won the Royal Horticultural Society's Award of Garden Merit.
 The synonym Sanguisorba menziesii is also listed as having gained the Award.